About the Chapter:

 Click on an event to see more details.

-View a PDF listing of all our events for 2018 here.
+View a PDF listing of all our events here.

 The Harbor Springs Chapter maintains roughly 46 miles of the trail from Kipp Road in Petoskey to Mackinaw City.
 Kipp Road is north of Petoskey, off East Hathaway.The Harbor Springs Chapter maintains roughly 46 miles of the trail from Kipp Road in Petoskey to Mackinaw City.
 Kipp Road is north of Petoskey, off East Hathaway.